 How to Write an Article

-First, figure out what type of article you will write.
-There are many different types.Journalism articles (see How to Write a Newspaper Article and How to Write a Magazine Article) are written for most readers and answer five basic questions about a news story or event: Who?
+Journalism articles are written for most readers and answer five basic questions about a news story or event: Who?
 What (or what happened)?
 When?
 Where?
 Why?
 And, how?

 Professional articles are written for a particular audience of professionals in a given field (or sub-field).
 These articles are usually technical in nature and follow a range of formats typical of publications in the field.
 Most people who write professional articles follow a format specified by a professional organization or a particular publication.

 No matter what type of article you write, WhiteSmoke English writing software will help you write a better article.
-Its dictionary and thesaurus will help you choose the precise word you need, and its English grammar software and spell check software will help prevent errors.
+Its online dictionary and thesaurus software will help you choose the precise word you need, and its English grammar software and spell check software will help prevent errors.

 Once you have decided on the type of article you will write, read articles of that type.
 If you are writing an article for a professional journal, or one in that style, familiarize yourself with the journal.
 If you are writing for a particular magazine, get to know the magazine by reading several issues.
 Check writing guidelines.

-o for a travel writing article it would include reading about a place and visiting it
+- for a travel writing article it would include reading about a place and visiting it

-o for an article on a historic event, it might require finding historians to interview, reading historical documents, and even travel to where the event took place
+- for an article on a historic event, it might require finding historians to interview, reading historical documents, and even travel to where the event took place

-o for a sports article it could include interviews with players, gathering statistics, reading on the history of a sport, and going to sporting events
+- for a sports article it could include interviews with players, gathering statistics, reading on the history of a sport, and going to sporting events

 As you can see, there are a variety of ways to do research--not all of it in the library, although often including library research.
 No matter what form your research takes, it is rather important to know your subject.